crazytruth/insanic/docs/source/insanic/request_object.rst

 ^^^^^^^^^^^^^^^

 - :code:`request.user`:

-    Depending on the authentication class declared in the class view, this will return an User object or be an instance of AnonymousUser.
+    Depending on the authentication class declared in the class views, this will return an :code:`User` object or be an instance of :code:`AnonymousUser`.
 Like with Django REST Framework, authentication is done lazily.
 First access will evaluate if the request is from a authenticated user.

+    View the :ref:`api-insanic-models` for more information.

 - :code:`request.service`